x3pi/x3pi.github.io/cv.md

 ### Career objective

-* I am currently looking for a web development job with NodeJS or a game Development job.
+* I am currently looking for a Full-Stack Web Developer job  or a Game Development job.

 ### Highlights